MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 - Temperature sensors (outdoor, extract, exhaust, supply)
 - Filter warning as a diagnostic binary sensor
 - Debug: one‑shot scan over Helios variables with a single INFO summary + file exports
+ - Weekly calendar read/write services with packing of 48 half-hour levels per day
+ - Copy-day service to duplicate schedules (Mon → Tue–Fri or all days)

 ---